Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Discussion and conclusions

 Another possibility is that the break in the O/H radial gradient is related to the corotation resonance of the spiral pattern.
 It has been suggested that the Galaxy undergoes a bimodal chemical evolution, since gas kinematics has opposite directions at the corotation radius.
-Using a homogeneous open cluster sample with \textit{Gaia} DR2 data, \citet{dias19} determined the corotation radius to be located at $8.51 \pm 0.64$,kpc, close to the solar orbit.
-This value agrees with the break in the O/H gradient derived from PNe in this work.
-Breaks in the abundance gradient near the corotation radius have been reported by many authors using different tracers \citep[e.g.,][]{carney05,lepine11,genovali14,reddy16,stanghellini18,monteiro21,magrini23,yang25}.
-However, \citet{reddy16} argued that the change in slope may instead reflect a mixture of stellar populations at different vertical distances from the Galactic plane: Clusters close to the mid-plane trace a steeper radial metallicity gradient, whereas those located farther away trace a shallower one.
-This is consistent with the results obtained in this work for PNe when comparing the O/H radial gradients of the thin and thick disks, with the thin-disk PNe showing a steeper gradient.

-Breaks in the O/H radial gradient have also been reported in other spiral galaxies \citep{sanchez14,sanchez-menguiano16,sanchez-menguiano18,easeman22,pilyugin24,cardoso25}.
+Using a homogeneous open cluster sample with \textit{Gaia} DR2 data, \citet{dias19} determined the corotation radius to be located at $8.51 \pm 0.64$\,kpc, close to the solar orbit.
+This value agrees, within the uncertainties, with the break in the O/H gradient derived from PNe in this work.
+Breaks in the abundance gradient near the corotation radius have been reported by many authors using different tracers \citep[e.g.,][]{carney05,lepine11,genovali14,reddy16,stanghellini18,monteiro21,magrini23,dasilva23,yang25,andrievsky26}.
+Breaks in the O/H radial gradient have also been reported in other spiral galaxies \citep{sanchez14,sanchez-menguiano16,sanchez-menguiano18,easeman22,pilyugin24,cardoso25,perez-diaz25,pilyugin26}.
 In particular, \citet{sanchez-menguiano18} analyzed the O/H radial distribution of \Hii regions in a sample of 102 spiral galaxies observed with VLT/MUSE and detected a characteristic break at $\sim 1.5$\,\textit{R}\textsubscript{e}, although with significant variation among individual galaxies.
-Adopting an effective radius of $R_{\rm e} = 5.85$\,kpc for the Milky Way \citep{molla19a}, 1.5\,\textit{R}\textsubscript{e} corresponds to $\sim 8.8$\,kpc, which is consistent with the position of the breaks suggested by both the one-break and two-break models derived in this work.
+Adopting an effective radius of $R_{\rm e} = 5.85$\,kpc for the Milky Way \citep{molla19a}, 1.5\,\textit{R}\textsubscript{e} corresponds to $\sim 8.8$\,kpc, which is consistent, within the uncertainties, with the position of the breaks suggested by both the one-break and two-break models derived in this work.